fenic.core

 Bases: BaseExampleCollection[ClassifyExample]

-Collection of examples for semantic classification operations.
+Collection of text-to-category examples for classification operations.

 Methods: